 You'll need to start tracking the progress of priority dates in the fourth preference category.
 You can do so by monitoring the State Department's Visa Bulletin.
 When the dates shown on the family-based visa chart for the 4th preference category start to get close to that of your sibling's, then start looking for letters coming from the National Visa Center (NVC).

-Get in touch with the NVC if you start seeing priority dates on the chart later than your siblings.
-Perhaps you forgot to send them a change of address and/or their letters went astray.
+Get in touch with the NVC if you start seeing priority dates on the chart later than those of your siblings.
+Perhaps you forgot to send USCIS a change of address and/or their letters went astray.

 If by some unlikely chance your sibling is in the U.S. on a valid visa when the priority date becomes current, he or she should be able to adjust status here (get the green card without leaving to process through a U.S. consulate).
 But that doesn't mean it would be a good idea for your sibling to get a tourist visa to come here right before the priority date becomes current, with the hope of adjusting status.
 That would constitute a fraudulent use of the tourist visa, and potentially lead to the green card being denied.

 More likely, your sibling will do "consular processing," by communicating with, and attending a visa interview at, a U.S. consulate in his or her home country.
-If all goes well, he or she and family will be issued immigrant visas to the United States.
+If all goes well, your sibling and family will be issued immigrant visas to the United States.
 Upon entering the U.S., they will become permanent residents, and receive their actual green cards a few weeks later.